What is CAR-T cell therapy?

 What is the Government considering?

-Now available overseas, this CAR-T cell therapy is pending approval in Australia.
+Now available overseas, this CAR-T cell therapy is pending approval by the TGA in Australia.
 Currently, it is only available in Australia through clinical trials.

-The Federal Government’s Medical Services Advisory Committee is considering a funding application for CAR-T cell therapy for multiple myeloma where the disease has progressed following three or more prior therapies.
+The Federal Government’s Medical Services Advisory Committee has considered a funding application for CAR-T cell therapy for multiple myeloma where the disease has progressed following three or more prior therapies and decided not to provide funding this time.
+However, it is important to note that it is not uncommon for new medicines to be initially turned down for public funding and for the committee to review, and approve, subsequent submissions from the manufacturer.

-Once registered, CAR-T cell therapy will be prohibitively expensive unless the Government funds the procedure.
+Once registered by the TGA, CAR-T cell therapy will be prohibitively expensive unless the Government funds the procedure.
+We anticipate that a subsequent funding application will be presented to MSAC in 2023.

 Cilta-cel is being investigated more broadly and it is hoped that down the track it will be made available at earlier stages of the disease.